claserre9/wakatime-stats/README.md

    [//]: # (wakatime-stats)
    [//]: # (end-wakatime-stats)
    ```
-   The Wakatime will be between these two markdown comments
+   The Wakatime stats will appear between these two markdown comments

 3. **Configure Workflow** :
     - In the workflow file, specify the following input parameters: